elcruzo/obstacle-avoidance-robot/README.md

 # An Obstacle Avoiding Robot in Arduino

-Welcome to this repository containing the source code for an Obstacle Avoidance Robot I built with Arduino (A C++ Framework).
-This robot is designed to navigate its environment while identifying obstacles in its path.
-It utilizes an ultrasonic sensor to detect obstacles and then employs the code in this repository to determine the optimal path to avoid colliding with those obstacles.
+Welcome to this repository containing the source code for an Obstacle Avoidance Robot built with Arduino (A C++ Framework).

-### Note: Due to the presence of hardware components, the complete Arduino UNO [kit](https://store.arduino.cc/products/arduino-starter-kit-multi-language) is necessary to see the robot in operation.
+Note: Due to the presence of hardware components, the complete Arduino UNO [kit](https://store.arduino.cc/products/arduino-starter-kit-multi-language) is necessary to see the robot in operation.

 ## Table of Contents